Where to Stay in Lisbon 2026: Best Hotels by Neighbourhood

-Lisbon is the European capital that consistently surprises UK travellers.
+Where you stay in Lisbon is a choice of neighbourhood character: Alfama for fado and Moorish romance (Memmo Alfama, Solar dos Mouros), Chiado for literary cafés and the city's benchmark boutique (Bairro Alto Hotel), or quiet-luxury Príncipe Real and Santos (Palácio Ramalhete, As Janelas Verdes).
+Lisbon, the capital of Portugal, is the European capital that consistently surprises UK travellers.
 They arrive expecting something smaller and quieter than Madrid or Barcelona — and find instead a city of extraordinary physical beauty (the Tagus estuary opening toward the Atlantic at the city's southern edge, the seven hills rising with their miradouros — viewpoint terraces — above the red-tile rooftops), a food culture that has gone from overlooked to genuinely celebrated in the space of a decade, and a hotel scene that has matured from "cheap European city break" into one of the most interesting boutique markets in Europe.

 The city's neighbourhoods are distinct enough that your hotel choice is essentially a choice of character.
 Alfama — the Moorish quarter on the easternmost hill, where the fado houses operate in tile-covered dining rooms and the tram 28 climbs the narrow lanes — is the neighbourhood most associated with the romanticised Lisbon image.
 Chiado — the literary and theatre district — is where the independent bookshops, the Belle Époque cafés and the best restaurants cluster.
 Príncipe Real is quieter luxury, the antique dealers' neighbourhood on the western hill.
 Mouraria is the multicultural quarter below the castle.
 Bairro Alto is the nightlife hill.
+Belém — 7km west along the river — is the monumental quarter, home to the Belém Tower and the Jerónimos Monastery, the two most photographed buildings in Portugal.
 This guide matches 10 hotels to the neighbourhood personality that fits your trip.

 Compare live Lisbon hotel prices before you commit, or search UK flights to Lisbon (LIS) to lock in dates first.